awsdocs/aws-cloud9-user-guide/doc_source/app-preview.rst

 Step 4: Change the Running Application IP
 -----------------------------------------

-In your code, switch from using IP :code:`127.0.0.1` or :code:`localhost` to using IP :code:`0.0.0.0`.
-To use this new IP, stop the application if is already running, and then run the application again.
+In your code, switch from using IP :code:`127.0.0.1`, :code:`localhost`, or :code:`0.0.0.0` to using the IP address or addresses you specified in the previous steps in this section.
+To use these new IPs, stop the application if is already running, and then run the application again.

-.. note:: You won't be able to preview your running application from within the |IDE| until you switch back to using IP :code:`127.0.0.1` or :code:`localhost` running HTTP over port :code:`8080`, :code:`8081`, or :code:`8082`.
+.. note:: You won't be able to preview your running application from within the |IDE| until you switch back to running using HTTP over one of the ports and IPs as described in :ref:`app-preview-preview-app`.

 .. _app-preview-share-url: